-In handling 37 CFR 1.312 amendments, the examining corps should process drawings canceled in the normal manner.
-If there are corrections to the drawing, approval, if appropriate, is indicated by the examiner on form PTOL-271 in conjunction with form paragraph 6.48, the paragraph sets the appropriate period for effecting the approved drawing change.
+In handling 37 CFR 1.312 amendments, the examining corps should process drawings cancelled in the normal manner.
+If there are corrections to the drawing, approval, if appropriate, is indicated by the examiner on form PTOL-271 in conjunction with form paragraph 6.48; the paragraph sets the appropriate period for effecting the approved drawing change.

-¶ 6.48 Drawing Changes in 312 Amendment

-Applicant is hereby given one month from the date of this letter or until the expiration of the period set in the Notice of Allowance (PTOL-85) or Notice of Allowability (PTOL-37), whichever is longer, within which the corrections to the drawings must be executed by a bonded commercial draftsman and the corrected drawings (or the substitute or additional sheet(s) of drawing(s) returned to the Office.
+¶ 6.48 Drawing Changes in >37 CFR 1.312< Amendment Applicant is hereby given ONE MONTH from the date of this letter or until the expiration of the period set in the "Notice of Allowance" (PTOL-85) or Notice of Allowability (PTOL-37), whichever is longer, to file corrected drawings.

-Use with 312 amendment notice where there is a drawing correction proposed or requested.
+Use with 312 amendment notice where there is a drawing correction proposal or request .

-Formal drawings may be required in an allowed application by using form paragraph 6.25 in an Office action.
+Formal drawings may be required in an allowed application by using Form Paragraph 6.25 in an Office action or by checking the appropriate box on Form letter PTOL-37.

-¶ 6.25 Formal Drawings Required, Application Allowed
+¶ 6.25 Formal Drawings Required, Application Allowed The application having been allowed, formal drawings are required